Log in

 There's a lot to consider.

-Especially nowadays when home prices are up.
+Especially today when home prices are up.

 And interest rates are up.